jancarloviray/blog/_posts/2016-12-04-common-linux-commands.md

 `cut -d: -f3 getThirdColumn.txt`

-- note that (-d:) means to use colon (:) as the delimiter and (-f3) means to process 3rd column of each line
+Note that (-d:) means to use colon (:) as the delimiter and (-f3) means to process 3rd column of each line

 ### How to sort the contents in a file?

 `cut -d: -f3 parseme.txt | sorn -n`

-- this pipes the content into a sorted stream and prints in screen
+This pipes the content into a sorted stream and prints in screen

 ## Bash